fluid-music/open-drums/README.md

 ## Example

-This is what two measures of snare, kick, and tambourine transcribed with 'fluid-music' look like:
+This is what two measures of snare, kick, and hi-hat transcribed with 'fluid-music' look like:

 ```javascript
 const score = {